gabiaabreu/gabiaabreu/README.md

 #### Hi there!
 Welcome to my page (✿◡‿◡)

-- 💻 I'm a front-end software developer based in Brazil
+💻 I'm a fullstack software developer based in Brazil, focused on back-end
-- 💼 Working in a tech consulting company (1+ year experience with React/React Native, TypeScript and GraphQL)
-- 🧐 Software Engineering undergraduate student
-- 📝 Currently studying: JavaScript/TypeScript, C#
+I've got 1.5 year experience working with C# .NET, React and React Native.
+I'm also learning Java :)

 ✨ Here are some of my study notes and side projects.
 📩 For contact: DM me on my LinkedIn page linked below!